-Medical Care and Mental Health: (See Topical Checklist: Medical and Mental Health Care)
+Medical Care and Mental Health

+(See Topical Checklist: Medical and Mental Health Care)
-- ☐ Permanency Report must include a summary of medical care, including: - Nature of emergency medical care provided to child and circumstances

-- necessitating care, include injury or acute illness of child. - All medical and mental health treatment child is receiving and child's progress with treatment. - includes mental health, physical health, dental, eye exams, immunizations, and any physical mental health illnesses and treatments. - Any medication prescribed for child, condition, diagnosis, and symptoms for which medication was prescribed and child's progress with medication. - Degree to which child or foster care provider complied or failed to comply with any plan of medical treatment for child. - Any adverse reaction to or side effects of any medical treatment provided to child. - Any specific medical condition of child diagnosed or for which tests are being conducted to make diagnosis. - Any activity child should avoid or engage in that might affect effectiveness of treatment, including physical activities, other medications, and diet. - Other info required by DFPS or rule of court.
+- □ Permanency Report must include a summary of medical care, including: - Nature of emergency medical care provided to child and circumstances necessitating care, include injury or acute illness of child. - All medical and mental health treatment child is receiving and child's progress with treatment. - includes mental health, physical health, dental, eye exams, immunizations, and any physical mental health illnesses and treatments. - Any medication prescribed for child, condition, diagnosis, and symptoms for which medication was prescribed and child's progress with medication. - Degree to which child or foster care provider complied or failed to comply with any plan of medical treatment for child. - Any adverse reaction to or side effects of any medical treatment provided to child. - Any specific medical condition of child diagnosed or for which tests are being conducted to make diagnosis. - Any activity child should avoid or engage in that might affect effectiveness of treatment, including physical activities, other medications, and diet. - Other info required by DFPS or rule of court.
 Tex.
 Fam.
-Code § 266.007 change, determine:
+Code § 266.007

-Education and Educational Decisions: (See Topical Checklist: Education)
+Education and Educational Decisions

+(See Topical Checklist: Education)
-- Child enrolled in school and in appropriate grade.
-Child remains in current school, regardless of placement changes.
-If change in school required due to placement - Where child wants to attend school

-- Whether transportation is available - Whether change can be coordinated with grading and testing periods - Whether records and credits transferred - ☐ If too young for school (0-3 years), child assessed for developmental milestones through ECI; if 0-5, child enrolled in Early Head Start, Head Start, or Pre-Kindergarten.

-Educational Decision-maker identified on Form 2085-E. Tex.
+- ☐ Child enrolled in school and in appropriate grade. - ☐ Child remains in current school, regardless of placement changes. - ☐ If change in school required due to placement change, determine: - Where child wants to attend school - How the child will be transported - Whether change can be coordinated with grading and testing periods - Whether records and credits transferred - If too young for school (0-3 years), child assessed for developmental milestones through ECI; if 0-5, child enrolled in Early Head Start, Head Start, or Pre-Kindergarten. - □ Education Decision-Maker identified on Form 2085-E. Tex.
 Fam.
-Code § 263.004 School supports and disciplinary issues addressed, including signed form prohibiting corporal punishment.
-Child involved in extracurricular activities.
-As needed, child evaluated for and receiving special education services.
-Child, age 14 or older, has postsecondary education plan.
+Code § 263.004 - □ School supports and disciplinary issues addressed, including signed form prohibiting corporal punishment. - ☐ Child involved in extracurricular activities. - □ As needed, child evaluated for and receiving special education services. - ☐ Child age 14 or older has postsecondary education plan.

-KEY: Statutory Court Findings Best Practices Well-Being